oracle/python-oracledb/doc/src/user_guide/sql_execution.rst

 libraries to build data frames.

 The following data type mapping occurs from Oracle Database types to the Arrow types used in OracleDataFrame objects.
-Querying any other types from Oracle Database will result in an exception.
+Querying any other data types from Oracle Database will result in an exception.

 .. list-table-with-summary::
     :header-rows: 1